 How surprise shows on our face

-As we see on the face of the woman in the image above, surprise usually manifests by rising the eyebrows, opening the eyes wide, the mouth open or slightly open and horizontal lines on the forehead.
+As we see on the face of the woman in the image above, surprise usually manifests by raising the eyebrows, opening the eyes wide, the mouth open or slightly open and horizontal lines on the forehead.

 Of course, not every person expresses surprise the same way as the woman in the image above.
 Every person can express their surprise in their own way.

 How surprise manifests in our behavior

 Surprise determines different automatic gestures and verbal expressions.
 The gestures can be defensive, lifting shoulders to protect the neck, dropping objects held in the hands, screaming, cursing.

 Disgust is an emotion that occurs when we come in contact with things that we do not like or we consider to be dirty, repulsive, offensive or revolting.

 Disgust is triggered by the experience of one or more of the senses: smell, taste, seeing, hearing, touching.
 For example, we may feel disgust when something smells bad or has an unpleasant taste.
 If we see something repulsive, we hear a non-harmonic sound or touch something dirty we can feel this emotion.